 Conclusion

-Both offer ample information, are frequently updated, and work flawlessly on any system.
+Both provide adequate information, are regularly updated, and function perfectly on any platform.